Near-critical spanning forests and renormalization: Introduction

 \section{Introduction}

-Phase transition and critical phenomena are now considered from the physics point of view to be a fairly settled issue, thanks to numerous important works of these last 70 years.
-On the mathematical side, there now exists a couple of important discrete two-dimensional models for which one can really prove that the discrete critical system converges to a continuous scaling limit (that turns out to be conformally invariant), but many fundamental problems remain unsolved.
-This includes the existence and the description of scaling limits for three-dimensional models, and the understanding of the universality question (for instance: How can one prove that for a given model -- say the percolation model -- in a given dimension, all its critical versions behave in the same way in the scaling limit, independently of the chosen lattice?).
+Phase transitions and critical phenomena are now considered from the physics point of view to be a fairly settled issue, thanks to numerous important works in these last 70 years.
+On the mathematical side, there now exist a couple of important discrete two-dimensional models for which one can really prove that the discrete critical system converges to a continuous scaling limit (that turns out to be conformally invariant), but many fundamental questions remain unsolved.
+This includes the existence and the description of scaling limits for three-dimensional models, and the understanding of the universality question (for instance: How can one prove that for a given model at criticality -- say critical percolation -- and a given dimension, it does behave in the same way in the scaling limit, independently of the chosen lattice?).